Information Communications Technician

 - achieve and exceed the National Apprenticeship Standard.

-By following a Digital Infrastructure Technician learning plan, you will prove at least the following Technical Competencies…
+By following a Digital Infrastructure Technician learning plan and completing one of our ICT apprenticeships, you will prove at least the following Technical Competencies…

 works both independently and as part of a team and following the organisations standards; competently demonstrating an ability to communicate both in writing and orally at all levels, using a range of tools and demonstrating strong interpersonal skills and cultural awareness when dealing with colleagues, customers and clients during all tasks.